Start by clicking on "Fill out the template"

 Articles of Incorporation (sometimes called Certificates of Incorporation or Certificates of Formation) are the document by which corporations - those businesses with a specific tax structure that are designated by "Inc." or "Corp." - are established, state by state.

-In order to begin any official corporation in any state, you must let the local government of that state know that you plan to do business there and that you would like to apply as a corporation there.
+In order to begin any official corporation in any state, the incorporators must let the local government of that state know that they plan to do business there and that they would like to apply as a corporation there.
 Many companies opt to form corporations in order to run their business.
 With a corporation, both the business structure as a whole (the company) and the people that own the corporation (called stockholders for profit-oriented corporations) are taxed separately.

 A corporation is different than a limited liability company (also called an LLC) because of a few different elements, a big one being tax structure.
 LLC's are taxed just once, at the individual level (this is called pass-through taxation), instead of being taxed at the company level and also at the individual level.
 LLC's also have more flexibility in their management structure.
 There are also some other differences in terms of how profits and losses are treated between the two corporations and who may maintain ownership of each.

-Every state has different requirements for the contents of the Articles of Incorporation and most states also have unique filing requirements that must be met to properly establish your new corporation.
+Every state has different requirements for the contents of the Articles of Incorporation and most states also have unique filing requirements that must be met to properly establish a new corporation.
 The Articles of Incorporation is not generally a very complicated document.
-You don't need to have too much information already established about how you plan to do business.
-The only real requirements for Articles of Incorporation across most states are that the document sets out basic information about your new corporation like the corporation's name, address, registered agent, incorporator information and basic structure.
+There doesn't need to be too much information already established about how the corporation plans to do business.
+The only real requirements for Articles of Incorporation across most states are that the document sets out basic information about the new corporation like the corporation's name, address, registered agent, incorporator information and basic structure.

-Articles of Incorporation do vary immensely across states, however, so make sure you choose your correct state of business for the corporation.
+Articles of Incorporation do vary immensely across states, however, so make sure the correct state of business is chosen for the corporation.

 How to use this document